G.W. Pabst: One of Austria’s Greatest Directors

 Both ‘Diary of a Lost Girl’ and ‘Pandora’s Box’ take a sharp turn towards the sensual and delaminates a significant progression in Pabst’s cinematic style.
 As both of these films feature the legendary actress Louise Brooks, who plays Thymian in this film, they represent some of his finest work.

 Curiously, ‘Diary of a Lost Girl’ happens to share some characteristics with the novel, ‘Lolita’.
-Themes that are arguably shared by the two are prostitution, pregnancy, and prejudice.
+The themes that are arguably shared by the two are prostitution, pregnancy, and prejudice.
 These similarities are also easily spotted in Adrian Lyne’s film adaptation of the novel, ‘Lolita’ which borrows from ‘Diary of a Lost Girl’ quite heavily.
 In this way, the work of Pabst and Lyne are somewhat similar in their use of these themes.

 Not only do the themes of prostitution, pregnancy, and prejudice characterize these two works, there are some arguable connections between characters as well.
 Humbert, the perverse protagonist of ‘Lolita’ who hungers for his wife’s daughter and winds up in prison has much in common with Meinert.
 In ‘Diary of a Lost Girl,’ Meinert plays Thymian’s father’s assistant who lusts after the young Thymian and ultimately impregnates her.